DanielRodriguesMoreira/DanielRodriguesMoreira.github.io/_posts/2021-01-11-react-first-attempt.md

 **Vanilla JS** ---> plain Javascript without any additional libraries (like JQuery)

-> If you can write the code and run it in any current browser without additional tools or compile steps, it's **VanillaJS**
+If you can write the code and run it in any current browser without additional tools or compile steps, it's **VanillaJS** {: .notice}

 **Babel** ---> compiles our code into Javascript allowing to be understandable by the browsers.

 **DOM** (**D**ocument **O**bject **M**odel) --> representation/tree of the objects that comprise the structure and content of a document on the web

 **Virtual DOM** ---> abstraction/representation of the DOM

-How it works:
+* How it works:
     1. creates VirtualDOM with the change
     2. compares the VirtualDOM created (step 1) with the *older* version of DOM
     3. updates only the sections that are different

 ***